gcallah/BookReviews/gray.md

 Given that Gray regards history as an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
-He notes that Fukuyama's declaration of what history held in store for humanity is remarkably similar to Sidney and Beatrice Webb's announcement that Stalin's USSR was the "end of history," and our "New Civilization" would be built on Stalin's totalitarian model.
+He notes that Fukuyama's declaration of what history held in store for humanity is remarkably similar to Sidney and Beatrice Webb's announcement in 1936 that Stalin's USSR was the "end of history," and a "New Civilization" would be built on Stalin's totalitarian model.

 Gray examines the Hegelian roots of Fukuyama's work, "in which history showed one idea following another in dialectical succession."
 (17) But, he contends, "In reality, no such history ever transpired.
 History with a capital letter is like Humanity, an iridescent operation."
-(18) (I'm not sure why 'iridescent' is the word he chose here.)
+(18)

-He argues that events since Fukuyama's book was published argue against his thesis:
+He argues that world history since Fukuyama's book was published argue against his thesis:

 "All the evidence suggests that we are moving back into an epoch that is classically historical, and not forward into the empty, hallucinatory post-historial era projected in Fukuyama's article...
 The grotesque notion that history was coming to an end in a universal convergence on American-style democracy was feted as realism."
 (19)

-Howevewr, Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
-(22) But he does not provide any argument for believing that a process that is irrational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
+However, Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
+(22) But he does not provide any argument for believing that a process that is irrational should present us with "particular situations" that are amenable to logical analysis: How could such situations arise?
 How can we identify them?
-He is silent on these crucial questions.
+The repeated rolling of dice is not "the unfolding of reason," but we would never suspect that certain sub-sequences would exhibit "logic."

-Gray also offers interesting insight on the difference between the Russian tsarist regime and the Soviet Union:
+Gray also offers an interesting insight on the difference between the Russian tsarist regime and the Soviet Union:

-"Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan...
-Aiming to fashion a new humanity."
-(25) The difference was made manifest in the execution rate: "In the 50 years from 1867 to 1917, they were around 25,000 deaths from executions and progroms.
+"Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan... aiming to fashion a new humanity."
+(25) The difference was made manifest in the regime's execution rate: "In the 50 years from 1867 to 1917, they were around 25,000 deaths from executions and progroms.
 In the first five years of the Soviet states existence, there were around 200,000 executions..."
 (26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at at least 100 times the rate of the Czars.
-And the difference is that the Czars just wanted to hold oonto power, while the Soviet leaders were fanatically pursuing an ideological vision.
+The difference is that the Czars just wanted to hold onto power, while the Soviet leaders were fanatically pursuing an ideological vision.

-## Rationalism and Science

-"The social contract of which Hobbes writes is a rationalist myth."
-(12)

-"Hobbes's pessism is only seeming.
-When he asserts that self-preservation is the path to peace, he writes not as a realist but as a utopian visionary."

-"Hobbes believed humankind could escpae the spell of language by constructing clear definitions of words.
-Here he was misled by rationalism."
-(15)

-"The Soviet Union, Nazi Germany and Maoist China killed in order to perfect humanity, or the part of it they judged to survive."
-(17)

-### Evolution
+## Evolution

-As someone who has read Michael Oakeshott, one would think that Gray careful to distinguish the presuppositions of a theory from any discoveries made using it.
+As someone who has read Michael Oakeshott, one would think that Gray would be careful to distinguish the presuppositions of a theory from any discoveries made using it.
 Nevertheless, he writes:

 "Here Fukuyama departs from the most important discovery in modern science.
 As understood by Charles Darwin, evolution